Pittsburgh Penguins: Resurgence and third Stanley Cup title (2006–2010)

 Evgeni Malkin made an immediate impact, driving the Penguins to their first playoff appearance in six years.

 Change came for the Penguins on October 18, 2006, when Evgeni Malkin made his NHL debut.
 He set the modern NHL record with a goal in each of his first six games.
 Malkin would record points in 16 consecutive games.
 The Penguins finished the 2006–07 season in fifth place in the Eastern Conference with a record of 47–24–11, totaling 105 points, only two points behind the Atlantic Division winners, the New Jersey Devils.
 It was the franchise's first 100-point season in 11 years and represented an enormous 47-point leap from the previous season.
 In the first round of the 2007 playoffs the eventual Stanley Cup runners-up, the Ottawa Senators, defeated the Penguins 4–1.
 At the season's end, rookies Malkin and Jordan Staal were finalists for the Calder Memorial Trophy, awarded to the Rookie of the Year, which Malkin won.

 On March 13, 2007, Pennsylvania's governor Ed Rendell, Allegheny County chief executive Dan Onorato, Pittsburgh's mayor Luke Ravenstahl and Mario Lemieux of the Penguins ownership group announced an agreement had been reached among the parties to build the long-sought arena.
 The completion of Consol Energy Center guaranteed that the Penguins would remain in Pittsburgh.
 Following the announcement of the plan, the Lemieux ownership group announced they no longer had plans to sell the team.
 On June 8, 2007, a $325 million bond was issued, and the Penguins signed a 30-year lease on September 19, binding them to the city of Pittsburgh through 2040.

-After a mediocre start to the 2007–08 season, Crosby and starting goaltender Marc-Andre Fleury were both injured long-term due to high right ankle sprains.
+After a mediocre start to the 2007–08 season, Crosby and starting goaltender Marc-André Fleury were both injured long-term due to high right ankle sprains.
 In their absence, the team flourished because of the play and leadership of Malkin.
 On April 2, 2008, the Penguins clinched the Atlantic Division title – their first division title in 10 years – with a 4–2 win against rivals the Philadelphia Flyers.
 Malkin finished the season with 106 points for second place in the league and finished as a finalist for the Hart Memorial Trophy.
 The team launched into their first extended playoff run in many years, beating Ottawa 4–0, defeating the New York Rangers 4–1 and then defeating the Philadelphia Flyers 4–1 to clinch the Prince of Wales Trophy.
 Pittsburgh lost the 2008 Stanley Cup Final to the Detroit Red Wings in six games, finishing the playoffs with a 14–6 record.
 Crosby finished the playoffs with 27 points (6 goals and 21 assists in 20 games), tying Conn Smythe Trophy-winner Henrik Zetterberg (13 goals and 14 assists in 22 games) for the playoff scoring lead.